cbartram/nanoleaf-layout/README.md

 it in **any** 2D application.
 Nanoleaf Layout will take in the confusing `X,Y` coordinates and Orientation that comes from Nanoleaf's
 OpenAPI and convert it into a useful 2D graphic visual which you can place in your application!

-This visual helps show the user what their current Nanoleaf layout looks like even if they are half way across the world!
+With this API you can visualize colors, position, orientation and even hook into hover and click events for the Nanoleaf layout!

+Lets dive in and see how it works!

 ## Demo & Examples

-You can edit the values in the panel during the demo to see how it changes the nanoleaf layout!
+You can edit the values in the panel during the demo to see how the nanoleaf layout changes and updates!

 Live demo: [cbartram.github.io/nanoleaf-layout](http://cbartram.github.io/nanoleaf-layout/)